SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: Conclusions

-We have presented \sigame v3 which is a flexible framework that can be adapted to any cosmological or galaxy simulation, and now with the option to further fragment the gas on sub-grid scales using a high-resolution simulation of choice.
-This tool may be useful for the interpretation of current data from e.g. ALMA, NOEMA and SOFIA as well as from future space and balloon missions such as JWST, GUSTO and ASTHROS.
+We have presented \sigame v3 which is a flexible framework that can be adapted to any cosmological or galaxy simulation, and now has the option to further fragment the gas on sub-grid scales using a high-resolution simulation of choice.
+This tool may be useful for the interpretation of current data from e.g. ALMA, NOEMA and SOFIA as well as from future space and balloon missions such as JWST, GUSTO, and ASTHROS.

-\acknowledgments The authors thank Dr. Peter Camps for extensive support on \skirt, Robert Thompson for developing \caesar, and the \yt team for development and support of \yt \citep{Turk2011}.
-The authors are also grateful to the entire \simba collaboration that helped in the analysis and understanding of the \simba output.
-We acknowledge use of the \python programming language version 3.7, available at \url{http://www.python.org}, Astropy \citep{astropy:2013,astropy:2018}, Matplotlib \citep{Hunter2007}, NumPy \citep{harris2020}, pandas \citep{mckinney-proc-scipy-2010}, SciPy \citep{Virtanen2020SciPy-NMeth} and \swiftsimio \citep{Borrow2020}.
+\acknowledgments The authors thank the anonymous referee for thoughtful suggestions and comments that improved the paper.
+The authors thank Dr. Peter Camps for extensive support on \skirt, Robert Thompson for developing \caesar, and the \yt team for development and support of \yt \citep{Turk2011}.
+The authors are also grateful to the entire \simba collaboration who helped in the analysis and understanding of the \simba output.
+We acknowledge use of the \python programming language version 3.7, available at \url{http://www.python.org}, Astropy \citep{astropy:2013,astropy:2018}, Matplotlib \citep{Hunter2007}, NumPy \citep{harris2020}, pandas \citep{McKinney2010}, SciPy \citep{Virtanen2020SciPy-NMeth} and \swiftsimio \citep{Borrow2020}.
 This research has made use of the NASA/IPAC Extragalactic Database (NED), which is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology.
-KPO is funded by NASA under award No 80NSSC19K1651.
-BB is partly funded by the Packard Fellowship for Science and Engineering.
-JB is supported by STFC studentship ST/R504725/1.
-RJS acknowledges an STFC ERF fellowship (grant ST/N00485X/1) and HPC from the DiRAC facility (ST/P002293/1).
+This work made use of v2.2.1 of the Binary Population and Spectral Synthesis (BPASS) models as described in \cite{Eldridge2017} and \cite{Stanway2018}.
+K.P.O. is funded by NASA under award No 80NSSC19K1651.
+B.B. is partly funded by the Packard Fellowship for Science and Engineering.
+J.B. is supported by STFC studentship ST/R504725/1.
+R.J.S. acknowledges an STFC ERF fellowship (grant ST/N00485X/1) and HPC from the DiRAC facility (ST/P002293/1).
 M-MML was partly funded by NSF grant AST18-15461.
-RT was supported by DFG SFB 881 ``The Milky Way System'' and the Excellence Cluster STRUCTURES (EXC 2181-390900948), as well as ERC Synergy Grant ECOGAL (project ID 855130).
+R.T. was supported by DFG SFB 881 ``The Milky Way System'' and the Excellence Cluster STRUCTURES (EXC 2181-390900948), as well as ERC Synergy Grant ECOGAL (project ID 855130).
 The Cosmic Dawn Center of Excellence is funded by the Danish National Research Foundation under grant No. 140.

 \software{\python version 3.7 (available at \url{http://www.python.org}), Astropy \citep{astropy:2013,astropy:2018}, \arepo \citep{Springel2010}, \cloudy version 17.2 \citep{Ferland17a}, \skirt version 9.0 \citep{Camps2020}, \swiftsimio \citep[\url{https://github.com/SWIFTSIM/swiftsimio}; ][]{Borrow2020}) }